-Applications for the 2022 Fellowship Scheme are now closed.
+Applications for the 2023 Fellowship Scheme will open soon.

 All proposals must be made on the appropriate forms, and submitted online through the SCAR Online Application page.

 - Summary of the Scheme